 Hot tub water should be drained every three months.
-You need to drain the water immediately if it is hard to balance, turns a different color, or has a foul odor.
+You need to drain the water immediately if it is hard to balance, turns a different colour, or has a foul odour.

 🌱 Is it safe to drain the water on grass?

 You can drain water on grass if it is balanced, otherwise, the lawn may suffer and turn yellow.